Semiannual Report on Banking Applications Activity: January 1–June 30, 2019

 For further reference, please consult the following:

-2. Supervision and Regulation Letter SR 14-2/CA 14-1 "Enhancing Transparency in the Federal Reserve's Applications Process" provides the general public with a better understanding of the Federal Reserve's general approach to applications and notices that may not satisfy statutory requirements for approval of the proposal or otherwise raise supervisory or regulatory concerns.
-This guidance applies to all financial institutions supervised by the Federal Reserve, including those with $10 billion or less in consolidated assets, and is available on the Federal Reserve Board's website at www.federalreserve.gov/bankinforeg/srletters/srletters.htm.
+2. Supervision and Regulation Letter SR 14-2/CA 14-1 "Enhancing Transparency in the Federal Reserve's Applications Process" provides the general public with a better understanding of the Federal Reserve's general approach to proposals that may not satisfy statutory requirements for approval or otherwise raise supervisory or regulatory concerns.
+This guidance applies to all financial institutions supervised by the Federal Reserve, including those with $10 billion or less in consolidated assets, and is available on the Federal Reserve Board's website at https://www.federalreserve.gov/supervisionreg/srletters/srletters.htm.
 Return to text

 6. The applicant is required to publish notice of its proposal, typically in newspapers serving certain communities in which the applicant or target has operations.
-With respect to certain applications, the Federal Reserve also publishes notice in the Federal Register.
-The notices inform the public of the opportunity to submit written comments on a proposal.
+The Federal Reserve also publishes notice in the Federal Registerfor certain types of proposals.
+The notices inform the public of the opportunity to submit written comments on the proposal.
 Return to text

-7. In addition, delays may result from consideration of other significant policy or supervisory issues.
+8. In addition, delays may result from consideration of other significant policy or supervisory issues, or delays in the completion of background checks on certain proposed shareholders and policymakers.
 Return to text

-8. Generally, Reserve Banks can act under delegated authority with respect to proposals that do not receive adverse public comments; do not raise significant legal, policy, or supervisory issues; or otherwise are not required to be acted upon by the Board, provided the proposals meet the statutory factors for approval.
+9. Generally, the Federal Reserve Banks can approve proposals under delegated authority that do not receive public comments, do not raise significant legal, policy, or supervisory issues, or otherwise are not required to be acted upon by the Board, provided the proposals meet the statutory factors for approval.
 Return to text